ashaffir/playperfect/README.md

 ### Data Manager
 Loading the data from the paruqet files to the BigQuery, and trigger its copy to Google Spanner storage.

+* A Scheduler is set to run the update_user_panel function every 4 hours.
+* Once finish update the user_panel table, the app triggers the migration_manager

 ### Migration Manager
 Handles the migration of the data from BigQuery to the Google Spanner.
 * Migration manager receives the trigger from the data manager, splits the data to chunks and runs multiple services in parallel to load it to the spanner.
 * Migrate Chunk function receives the information to load to the spanner.
+* Loading the data supplied, 100K rows, from the BigQuery to the Spanner, using the default setup of 10 concurrent migrators, takes approximately 30 sec.
+This can be adjusted to accommodate the growth of users.

 ### API Layer
 Handles requests from clients.